-Loan officers represent a specific lending institution (such as a bank) who work with mortgages and other loans originated by their employer alone.
-There can be a variety of loans types to draw from although all are programs of that specific lending institution.
+Mortgage Bankers represent a particular lending institution (such as a bank, credit union, etc.) who market and process mortgages and other loan programs from their place of employment alone.
+There can be a wide range of loans types to choose from although all are programs of that specific lending institution.

-A mortgage banker (also called an "account executive" or "loan representative") acts on behalf of the borrower to the lending institution.
-The borrower is guided through the entire process, from loan selection to closing, by the mortgage banker.
-Loan officers are compensated with a commission or salary for their services by their employers.
+A mortgage banker (also known as an "account executive" or "loan representative") acts on behalf of the borrower to the lending institution.
+The borrower is helped through the whole process, from loan selection to closing, by the mortgage banker.
+Either a salary or commission is paid to loan officers by their employers.